caseywatts/exercism-middleman/source/tryit.html.md

 To get your programming environment set up for this environment see LINKTODOCS.

+Submit your first working copy even if you're not proud of it, to show your improvement!
 Do multiple iterations until you're satisfied

+<a href="http://help.exercism.io/fetching-exercises.html" class="btn btn-default">Fetching Exercises</a>

+<a href="http://help.exercism.io/submitting-exercises.html" class="btn btn-default">Submitting Exercises</a>

 ## 4. Code Review
 This is done on the exercism.io website.